XYZ Basemap Tile Service

 • Tiles use the Web Mercator coordinate reference system (EPSG:3857).

 • Tiles are available between zoom levels 0 and 18, depending on the mosaic.
-If you request tiles that are a higher zoom level, you will receive oversampled tiles.
+If you request tiles that are a higher zoom level than what is available in the mosaic, you will receive oversampled tiles.

-• Tiles are rendered in the PNG format with an alpha channel for transparency.
+• By default, tiles are rendered in the PNG format with an alpha channel for transparency.

 • The grid uses 0,0 as the top, left corner of the grid.